 What class format did you use for most of your classes?
 Why?

 The majority of my classes were online.
 I was working full-time while receiving my degree and this allowed me more flexibility.
-I am very excited to hear that even more courses are offered online now than during my time in the SLIS.
+I am very excited to hear that even more courses are offered online now than during my time in SIS.
 The online course structure can teach you ways to improve your communication skills and assists the student to become more technologically perceptive.

 Are you currently doing any library related work?
 If so, how has the program prepared you for it?